2025 SMPOA BOARD

 Board of Directors – Sunset Mesa Property Owners Association

 The Board of Directors is the governing body of the Sunset Mesa Property Owners Association (POA).
-Elected by the membership, the Board is responsible for overseeing the management, maintenance, and preservation of our community’s shared values, aesthetic standards, and long-term interests.
+Elected by the membership, board members are all volunteers and responsible for overseeing the management, maintenance, and preservation of our community’s shared values, aesthetic standards, and long-term interests.

 Key responsibilities of the Board include: